fluxninja/aperture/docs/content/reference/configuration/spec.md

 <!-- vale on -->

 Linear increment to load multiplier every 10 seconds while the system is not in the overloaded state, up until the `max_load_multiplier` is reached.
+Deprecated: v3.0.0.
+Use _gradient_controller_ inside the _AIMD Throttling Strategy_ instead.

 </dd>
 <dt>load_scheduler</dt>